cpp-lln-lab/bidsMReye/docs/source/demo.md

 # Demo

-This will run bidsMReye on the fmriprep preprocessed data of the SPM MOAE dataset (that you can find on the open science framework).
+This deom will run the docker image of bidsMReye on the fmriprep preprocessed data of the SPM MOAE dataset (that you can find on the open science framework).

 For Linux or MacOS you can use `make` to get the data of the demo.